hungweitseng/CS202-MMA/README.md

 You are strongly encouraged to work in a group of 2 but not to exceed 3.
 Groups do the same project as individuals.
 Both members will receive the same grade.
 Note that working in groups may or may not make the project easier, depending on how the group interactions work out.
 If collaboration issues arise, contact your instructor as soon as possible: flexibility in dealing with such issues decreases as the deadline approaches.

+**We don't answer questions related to the project during lectures to save everyone's time and promote diversity in designs.
+Please use office hours instead.
+Thanks for your understanding.**

 ## Objective

 - Learning UNIX/Linux kernel programming as well as the constraints